 Id. at Art.
-I.A, Item 138 (emphasis added).
+I.A, Item 141 (emphasis added).

-22. The Plan provides the following definition for the term "Releasing Party":
+28. The Combined Plan provides the following definition for the term "Releasing Party":

-"Releasing Party" means (a) all holders of Claims or Equity Interests who are sent a Ballot or Non-Voting Opt-Out Form and do not timely elect to opt-out of the releases provided by the Plan in accordance with the Solicitation Procedures; (b) each Related Party of each Entity in clause (a) above; and (c) each Released Party; provided, that, for the avoidance of doubt and notwithstanding anything to the contrary herein, the D&Os (other than the Other Directors and Officers, the Transaction Committee Chairman, and the CRO), the Fisker Parties, the Debtors' current or former direct or indirect non-Debtor subsidiaries, and the Debtors' current or former non-Debtor Affiliates are not and shall not be deemed hereunder to be a Releasing Party.
+"Releasing Party" means (a) all holders of Claims or Equity Interests who are sent a Ballot or Non-Voting Opt-Out Form and do not timely elect to opt-out of the releases provided by the Plan in accordance with the Solicitation Procedures; (b) each Related Party of each Entity in clause (a) above; and (c) each Released Party (other than the Debtors); provided that, for the avoidance of doubt and notwithstanding anything to the contrary herein, (i) the D&Os (other than the Other Directors and Officers); (ii) all other professionals, advisors, and attorneys advising the Debtors prior to the Petition Date other than those specifically identified in clauses (e) through (h) of the definition of "Released Party" in Article I.A.141 of this Plan, (iii) the Fisker Parties, (iv) the Debtors' current or former direct or indirect non-Debtor subsidiaries, and (v) the Debtors' current or former non-Debtor Affiliates (other than the Transaction Committee Chairman, the CRO, and the Other Directors and Officers), in each case, are not and shall not be deemed hereunder to be a Releasing Party.

 Id. at Art.
-I.A, Item 139 (emphasis added).
+I.A, Item 142 (emphasis added).

-23. The Plan provides the following definition for the term "Related Party":
+29. The Combined Plan provides the following definition for the term "Related Party":

-"Related Party" means, each solely in its capacity as such, with respect to any Entity, such Entity's current and former Affiliates, and such Entity's and its current and former Affiliates' current and former directors, managers, officers, equity holders (regardless of whether such interests are held directly or indirectly), affiliated investment funds or investment vehicles, managed accounts or funds, predecessors, assignors, participants, successors, assigns, subsidiaries, affiliates, direct or indirect partners, limited partners, general partners, members, principals, management companies, fund advisors or managers, employees, agents, trustees, advisory board members, financial advisors, attorneys, accountants, investment bankers, consultants, representatives, and other professionals and advisors.
+"Related Party" means, each solely in its capacity as such, with respect to any Entity, such Entity's current and former Affiliates, and such Entity's and its current and former Affiliates' current and former directors, managers, officers, equity holders (regardless of whether such interests are held directly or indirectly), affiliated investment funds or investment vehicles, managed accounts or funds, assignors, participants, successors, assigns, majority-owned subsidiaries, direct or indirect partners, limited partners, general partners, members, principals, management companies, fund advisors or managers, employees, agents, trustees, advisory board members, financial advisors, attorneys, accountants, investment bankers, consultants, representatives, and other professionals and advisors.

 Id. at Art.
-I.A, Item 137.
+I.A, Item 140.

-24. The Plan includes an injunction in support of the Third-Party Release that provides (the "Plan Injunction");
+30. The Combined Plan includes an injunction in support of the Third-Party Release that provides (the "Plan Injunction");